combine-org/combine-org.github.io/content/authors/Thomas-Gorochowski/_index.md

 # - SynBioHub Plugins Tool
 ---

-Sarah Keating is a Senior Research Engineer at UCL.
-She has worked as a member of the SBML Team since 2002 and has on four separate occasions served as an SBML Editor.
+Thomas Gorochowski (Ph.D. in Engineering Mathematics) is a Royal Society University Research Fellow and Lecturer at the University of Bristol, UK where he heads up the <a rel="nofollow" class="external text" href="http://www.biocomputelab.org">Biocompute Lab</a>.
+His research is focused on better understanding how biological systems process information and exploiting synthetic biology techniques to rationally reprogram living cells with our own desired functions.
+Since 2016 he has been involved with the SBOL Data and Visual standards and is currently a member of the SBOL Scientific Steering Committee.